datopian/flowershow/site/content/blog/2023-01-25-updated-features.md

 ---
-title: Flowershow News No. 3
+title: Flowershow News January 2023
 description: Here are some of the new features we have implemented. 😎🚀
 created: 2023-01-25
 authors: [philippe-du-preez]